 - Record purchases, receipts, and payments

 - Invoice customers

 - Process payroll

 How data is used

 Bookkeepers record your business’s daily transactions and generate data.
-Bookkeepers record transactions using a uniform method.
-Bookkeepers record data in the same way every time.
+They record transactions using a uniform method, recording data in the same way every time.

 Accountants verify recorded data about your financial activities.
 They make sense of your data and turn it into statements.
 Accountants look at the big picture view of your business’s finances.